Alternative Winter Break: Nairobi, Kenya 2019

 - develop a responsible position toward social justice issues and public policy

 Below are few expectations that we have established for those participating in the alternative winter break program:

-- Students will pay a $1,500 fee which will be used towards expenses involved in creating this trip.
+This will be used towards expenses involved in creating this trip.

 - Active participation in meetings, between October and January.

 - Complete and active participation in service projects while on the trip and prior to travel.